11 Ways to Get Ideas When You Don’t Feel Like Writing

 1) Get reading.

 Reading can help jumpstart your brain and get the creative juices flowing.
-Try reading a book in a genre you don’t usually read.
+If you’re bored of your usual stuff, try reading a book in a genre you don’t usually reach for.
 This can help open your mind to new possibilities and give you fresh ideas.

 2) Free-writing.

-Practice free-writing: Set a timer for five minutes and just write whatever comes to mind, without stopping to edit or judge what you’re writing.
-This can help clear your mind.
+Set a timer for five minutes and just write whatever comes to mind, without stopping to edit or judge what you’re writing.
+You might be surprised by what comes out!

 3) Get outside!